 A Paperless NHS

-Andrew Davies, Managing Director of SpeechWrite, says: “A paperless NHS should save time, build patient engagement and doctor-patient relationships and improve clinical outcomes.
+Andrew Davies, Managing Director of SpeechWrite, says: “A paperless NHS by 2020 should save time, build patient engagement and doctor-patient relationships and improve clinical outcomes.
 We are intrigued to discover what is really happening at grass roots level in terms of progress towards becoming paperless and we look forward to sharing our findings shortly.”

 Digital dictation solutions and voice recognition technology are already transforming the way many GP surgeries operate, streamlining administrative systems, improving efficiency and saving hours of painstaking transcribing and paperwork for GPs, practice managers and secretarial staff.